 NBIA Disorders Association is the only patient organization in the United States dedicated to finding a cure for NBIA.
 We are a non-profit, 501(c )(3) organization, who since our founding is 1996 has served as the nation’s leader and expert in advancing awareness of these rare disorders and bringing the NBIA community together.
-Since we were founded over 19 years ago, the NBIA Disorders Association has been at the forefront of advancing and supporting breakthrough research through the Research Grants Program and other collaborative work, such as our role in TIRCON and the NBIA Alliance.
+The NBIA Disorders Association has been at the forefront of advancing and supporting breakthrough research through the Research Grants Program and other collaborative work, such as our role in TIRCON and the NBIA Alliance.

 Our Mission: In our drive to find a cure for NBIA, we provide support to families, educate the public and accelerate research with collaborators from around the world.

-Our Vision: A world in which NBIA Disorders no longer causes suffering or loss of life.
+Our Vision: A world in which NBIA Disorders no longer cause suffering or loss of life.

 To learn more about NBIA and the NBIA Disorders Association, please visit our website at www.NBIAdisorders.org.

 Who funds the NBIA Disorders Association?

 The NBIA Disorders Association relies on donations to fulfill its mission.
 Although 250 million people worldwide suffer from rare diseases, little funding is available because each disease affects so few people.
 That's why many families have formed organizations, such as the NBIA Disorders Association, to promote, fund and monitor rare disease research.

 Our main funding source is individuals, whether through individual giving, organization-led campaigns, or family fundraisers.
 We receive a small number of grants and corporate sponsorships, but no U.S. government support.
 That is why your donation today matters!